josephwoodward/RouteUrlRedirector/README.md

 `Install-Package RouteUrlRedirector`

-Then all you need to do is call the `app.UseRouteUrlRedirect(...)` extension method in your `Configure` method within `Startup.cs` to add Route URL Redirector to your pipeline and configure your URLs as above.
+Then all you need to do is call the `app.UseRequestRedirect(...)` extension method in your `Configure` method within `Startup.cs` to add Route URL Redirector to your pipeline and configure your URLs as above.